Aeron Headrest Comparison – Engineered Now versus Atlas

 Which has better adjustability?

 Both can adjust the depth, height and angle.
-We will say that the Engineered Now headrest should be more adjustable as it has more room to adjust for depth.
-The Engineered Now headrest also has an active free-flowing design that adjusts while the user tilts the chair.
+It’s quite certain to say that the PosturePilot and Engineered Now headrest should be more adjustable as it has more room to adjust for depth.
+The PosturePilot and Engineered Now headrest also has an active free-flowing design that adjusts while the user tilts the chair.

 Atlas cushion depth